neicnordic/neic-sda/docs/guides/deploy-k8s.md

     | auth         | sda-svc-auth.<namespace>.svc.cluster.local    |
     | mq           | broker-sda-mq.<namespace>.svc.cluster.local   |

     Certain services, such as `inbox`, `download`, and `auth`, are configured to expect an ingress.
-Ingress provides external access to these services, allowing external clients to communicate with them.
+[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) provides external access to these services, allowing external clients to communicate with them.
 The following services specifically expect an ingress:

     - inbox
     - download
     - auth

-    In addition, Kubernetes allows you to define Network Policies to control the communication between Pods.
+    In addition, Kubernetes allows you to define [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) to control the communication between Pods.
 Network Policies are crucial for enforcing security measures within your cluster.
 They enable you to specify which Pods can communicate with each other and define rules for ingress and egress traffic.
-    Here's a basic example of a Network Policy that allows traffic only to the 'inbox', 'download' and 'auth' service:
+    Here are two recommended basic examples of a Network Policy for namespace isolation and allowing traffic to inbox ingress, a similar policies needs to be in place for `download` and `auth` service:

     ```yaml
     apiVersion: networking.k8s.io/v1
     kind: NetworkPolicy
     metadata:
-    name: allow-auth-service
+      name: namespace-isolation
     spec:
       podSelector: {}
       ingress:
       - from:
         - podSelector:
             matchLabels:
-            app: sda-svc-inbox
-        - podSelector:
+              app.kubernetes.io/component: controller
+          namespaceSelector:
             matchLabels:
-            app: sda-svc-download
+              kubernetes.io/metadata.name: ingress-nginx
+      - from:
         - podSelector:
             matchLabels:
+              app.kubernetes.io/component: controller
+          namespaceSelector:
+            matchLabels:
+              kubernetes.io/metadata.name: ingress-nginx-direct
+      policyTypes:
+      - Ingress
+    ```

+    ```yaml
+    apiVersion: networking.k8s.io/v1
+    kind: NetworkPolicy
+    metadata:
+        name: allow-inbox-ingress-outside-cluster
+    spec:
+        podSelector:
+            matchLabels:
-            app: sda-svc-auth
+            app: sda-svc-inbox
+        ingress:
+        - from:
+            - ipBlock:
+                cidr: 0.0.0.0/0
+        policyTypes:
+        - Ingress
     ```

 ## Complementary services